Ukaypromise/blog-app/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank @microverse for giving me the opportunity to work on this project.
+I would like to thank...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>